Muhire-Josue/AnnounceIT/readme.md

 ### Requirements
 - `Nodejs` - a JavaScript run-time environment that executes JavaScript code outside of a browser
+- `POSTGRES` - a database management system for data persistence
+- `.env.example` - a file that contains all the variable environment for this project

 ### SETUP
 First clone it to your machine: